Choose another writer in this calendar:

 "But you know there's no such thing as the perfect crime; we must look for the flaw that has to exist somewhere."

 Alain Robbe-Grillet was born in Brest, Finistère, in northwestern France, to a family of scientists and engineers.
-During the German occupation of France, both of his supported Petain's Vichy regime.
+After moving to Paris, the family lived in an apartment on rue Gassendi in Paris from 1928 to 1933.
+During the German occupation of France, both of his parents supported Petain's Vichy regime.
 His father, Gaston Robbe-Grillet, was the founder of the Industrial Cardboard Society.
 He ran a small factory that made packaging boxes for dolls.
 Yvonne (Canu) Robbe-Grillet, the author's mother, who had strong right-wing convictions, refused to believe that the Holocaust had existed.

-During World War II he worked in a German tank factory in Nuremberg as
+July 1943 to August 1944 he worked in a German tank factory near

 there by mistake.
-When he returned to Brest, the city was in ruins.
+When Robbe-Grillet returned to Brest, the city was in

 Paris, and then in 1949-51 at the Institute of Colonial Fruits and

 Crops.
-He also worked part-time in a research center for animal
+He also worked part-time in a research laboratory in

 subsidiary of Unilever." ('French Force' by Stuart Jeffries, The Guardian, 15 September 2007)